14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 Instead of building all this ourselves, we decided to use [OneSignal](https://onesignal.com/) as our push notification provider.
 OneSignal enables us to easily send messages, manage subscriptions and [more](https://documentation.onesignal.com/docs#section-why-should-i-use-onesignal-).

-OneSignal also has support for Safari on Desktop, it uses a non-standard way for push notifications.
+OneSignal has an additional support for Safari on macOS that uses a non-standard way for push notifications.
 Here is the complete browser support:

 {% include post-image.html alt="Source: OneSignal website" caption="true" src="/images/blog/2017-02-push-notifications/browser-support_16_7.png" margin="both" ratio="16_7" %}